alankritjoshi/alankritjoshi.github.io/about.md

 <p>Hi!
 Nice to see you here.</p>

-<p>I completed my Master's degree in Computer Science from Northeastern University - Boston last year, recently moved to the Bay Area and am currently on the hunt for a new opportunity.</p>
+<p>I live in the beautiful city of San Francisco and currently work as a Software Engineer II at Qualia.</p>

 <p>Apart from coding, I like to watch Liverpool F.C., obsess about video games, (try to) study astrophysics
 and read Sanskrit literature.</p>